microsoft/PowerPlatformConnectors/certified-connectors/Tendocs Documents/readme.md

 ## Supported Operations
 The connector supports the following operations:
 * `Create New Document From Template`: Creates a new document based on a Template (Word, PowerPoint or Excel) that contains any number of Document Replacement Tokens (e.g. {{Name}}, {{Date}}, {{Invoice.Amount}}).
 The service match any number of text, image, document or tables to these tokens, returning a new document in it's original, PDF or HTML format, that merges it all together.
-* `Convert Document To New File Format`: Provides for the conversion of standard Office documents (docx, pptx, xlsx) to a variety of other document formats, including PDF and HTML.
+* `Convert a Document (PDF/HTML/TXT)`: Provides for the conversion of standard Office documents (docx, pptx, xlsx) to a variety of other document formats, including PDF and HTML.
+* `Compare documents (AI)`: Compares two documents, summarises the differences, identifying specific deifferences, and indicating how big the difference is.
+* `Summarise a document (AI)`: Summarises a document down to an approximate length.

 ## Known Issues and Limitations
 - Number of Text Token limited to a maximum of 128.